ricardoferreirades/portyl/docs/api/reference.md

 ## Examples

-See the [Examples](/examples/overview) section for practical implementations.
+See the [example projects](https://github.com/ricardoferreirades/portyl/tree/main/example) in the repository for practical implementations.